COGS18/COGS18.github.io/_build/materials/Exam2-Review.md

 # Exam 2 Review

+- No class Monday (11/11) - Veteran's Day
 - **Exam #2 is Wed 11/13** (in class)
     - similar format to Exam #1
     - more places where you'll be asked to write code
 - **A4 is due Fri 11/15** (11:59 PM)
     - Have a solid understanding of the `OfficeHours` example by Exam time
     - Car Inventory & Bots w/ Inheritance beyond what will be tested on Exam #2
+- more Thursday office hours (Thanks, Duolan)
+    - 4:30 - 6:00 PM every Thursday (CSB 114)
+    - extra office hours will be posted on Piazza

 ### Exam #2 Mechanics